deleonab/docker-custom-network-multi-container/Documentation.md

 ####  For security reasons, We do not want the front end to be able to grab information directly from the core apparel container which get its information directly from the database.
+#### We want it to only be able to access the prices service and its Data.

+##### We shall achieve this by setting up 2 custom networks for our application

+##### Since all services by default are in the same network and able to communicate with each other, we need to overide this default behaviour.